Skip to content

 The truth

-That was the intraday high ($201.67), not the close.
-NVDA actually closed at $199.00 that day, checked against the market record.
-Two other assistants — one of them on a free tier — gave the correct close.
+That was an intraday figure, not the close: the day's intraday high was $201.67, and NVDA actually closed at $199.00, checked against the market record.
+Three other assistants (one of them on a free tier) gave a correct dated close.

 → It was Perplexity.
 N=3, memory off, 25 June 2026, graded against the official close that day.
 It reproduced across all three rounds.

-See the full record: all five answers on this question →
+See the full record: all 6 answers on this question →

 // Not only finance